microsoft/FluidFramework/build-tools/packages/build-cli/docs/typetestDetails.md

 -   `~previousMajor`
 -   `~previousMinor`

 The "base" versions are calculated by zeroing out all version segments lower than the base.
-That is, for a version v, the baseMajor version is `${v.major}.0.0` and the baseMinor version is `${v.major}.${v.minor}.0`.
+That is, for a version _v_, the baseMajor version is `${v.major}.0.0` and the baseMinor version is `${v.major}.${v.minor}.0`.

 The "previous" versions work similarly, but the major/minor/patch segment is reduced by 1.
-That is, for a version v, the previousMajor version is `${min(v.major - 1, 1)}.0.0`, the previousMinor version is `${v.major}.${min(v.minor - 1, 0)}.0`, and the previousPatch is `${v.major}.${v.minor}.${min(v.patch - 1, 0)}.0`.
+That is, for a version _v_, the previousMajor version is `${min(v.major - 1, 1)}.0.0`, the previousMinor version is `${v.major}.${min(v.minor - 1, 0)}.0`, and the previousPatch is `${v.major}.${v.minor}.${min(v.patch - 1, 0)}.0`.